 - The future of identity verification must be dynamic, frictionless, and free of bias.
 People’s identities change over time, and so should the data that verifies them.
 Moreover, people should be free to move around the internet without having to remember their high school mascot or best friend from first grade.

 - Machines will always do a better job than humans, for a number of reasons.
 For one, humans are inherently biased—but machines don’t have to be.
 “If you take a racist human and you try to train racism out of them, you’ll find that it doesn’t work,” Madhu says.
 “A lot of facial recognition systems have trouble differentiating between people who are not white because the training for the machines doesn’t use nonwhite people.
 But if you supply the system with other faces, the system will learn.
 You can’t do that with human beings.”
 Humans are also inefficient and slow, while machines can process vast amounts of data very quickly.
 Even rules-based systems rely on human intuition and are not ideal; rules are reactive and predictable and can be easily circumvented.

-- Robots perform better than humans because they reduce bias, have much higher accuracy, and work much faster.
+- AI perform better than humans because they reduce bias, have much higher accuracy, and work much faster.
 As a result, they can help solve the identity verification crisis by increasing business growth, cutting down on fraud, and streamlining the review process.
 AI solutions have been proven to reduce fraud by 60 to 85%.
-With Aida, Socure has been able to provide the lowest fraud rates in the industry, transforming companies’ processes—and results—almost instantaneously.
+With ID+, Socure has been able to provide the lowest fraud rates in the industry, transforming companies’ processes—and results—almost instantaneously.